BirasaDivine/alu-system_engineering-devops/README.md

+#!/usr/bin/env bash
-ALU SYSTEM ENGINEERING DEVOPS
+# ALU SYSTEM ENGINEERING DEVOPS
-The ALU system Engineering Devops is directory home of various projects prepared by the African Leadership University on theodern Devops Tools
+# The ALU system Engineering Devops is directory home of various projects prepared by the African Leadership University on theodern Devops Tools

-Done by Birasa Divine
+# Done by Birasa Divine